wp-plugins/accesspress-facebook-auto-post/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Auto post your page, post, custom posts etc to your Facebook profile, fan page!
-Easy one time configuration!
+Auto Publish wordpress posts/pages/custom post types to Facebook Profile and Fan pages.

 == Description ==
 <strong>AccessPress Facebook Auto Post</strong> is a FREE Facebook plugin for WordPress.
 You can use this to publish your site's posts,pages and custom post types to your facebook profile and fan pages as soon as you hit the publish button in your site.
 The posting process is fully automated and as easy as 1, 2, 3!

 * <strong>Configure your facebook account</strong> on which you want to auto post.
-* <strong>Define your content </strong> - configure which content you'd like to auto post (eg. posts,pages and custom post types, select post format, message format and category filters )
+* <strong>Define your content </strong>– configure which content you’d like to auto post (eg. posts,pages and custom post types, select post format, message format and category filters )
-* <strong>Relax </strong> - your every new content will be automatically posted on your facebook increasing the audence and making them viral.<br /><br/>
+* <strong>Relax </strong>– your every new content will be automatically posted on your facebook increasing the audence and making them viral.<br />

-<strong>Increase your fanbase for your content, wide spread your content and make your content viral!</strong>
+Update your fanbase about your content, wide spread your content and make your content viral!